 Subtle personalization using name placeholders, merger tags, specific usage history helps you cut through that barrier.
 It makes you appear more natural and empathetic in your emails, even when they are automated.

 Your automated emails bring a lot of data with them.
 Go beyond general email metrics, and look into where your contacts are in the customer journey.
 Dive into their activity timelines, and see whether they visited other sections of the website, made a purchase, or bounced off.
 These are great learnings about your customer’s behavior and how they react to the triggers you’ve set for them.
 Insights from this data help you continually improve your email automation cycle.

 Not all marketing workflows are the same.
 Some of them require multiple touchpoints and follow-ups with the contact to get the desired conversion.
-Welcome series, onboarding emails, usage drip campaigns, and more makes email automation more effective.
+Welcome series, onboarding emails, usage drip campaigns, and more makes email marketing automation more effective.

 It’s quite likely to miss going back to the automation triggers after setting things in motion.
-Email automation works like any other machinery, and therefore it’s recommended to set aside time to review it.
+Email marketing automation works like any other machinery, and therefore it’s recommended to set aside time to review it.
 You can’t get it right in the first go and need to experiment and reassess.
 Some triggers might need modification or addition because of various reasons - changes on the product side, a shift of trend or behavior across the marketing funnel, and so on.

-With email automation, you can leave your worries to your email automation software, and tend to more important tasks.
+With email automation, you can leave your worries to your email marketing automation software, and tend to more important tasks.
 Now you have your strategy set and emails automated, and you can grow your business effortlessly and keep customers-for-life.

 Sorry, our deep-dive didn’t help.
 Please try a different search term.